-Bacon and Butterscotch Cookies
+Bacon and Butterscotch Chip Cookies

-The flavor of these tender butterscotch cookies is enhanced with salty, smoky chopped bacon.
+The flavor of these tender butterscotch chip cookies is enhanced with salty, smoky chopped bacon.
 The combo is addictive and you won’t be able to eat just one.

 What is butterscotch anyway?

 It’s a question my husband asked me while lingering over my shoulder as I poured a bag of butterscotch chips into the cookie dough.
 It’s comparable in color and taste to caramel.
 Butterscotch is made from melted butter and brown sugar, while caramel is made with white sugar.
-In my opinion,butterscotch is just a little bit sweeter than caramel.
+In my opinion, butterscotch is just a little bit sweeter than caramel.

 A few tips for making bacon and butterscotch cookies

 Use real butter.
-Butter has a high fat content, which helps give the cookies its chewy texture.
-Margarine contains less fat and more water.This could cause the cookies to spread during baking an increase the likelihood of overbaking or burning.
+Butter has a high-fat content, which gives the cookies its chewy texture.
+Margarine contains less fat and more water.
+This could cause the cookies to spread during baking and increase the likelihood of overbaking or burning.

 Add the butterscotch chips and bacon last.
-Overmixing cookie dough batter can lead to tough cookies.
+Overmixing the cookie dough batter can lead to tough cookies.
 Mix your other ingredients first, then incorporate the chips and bacon pieces.

 For softer cookies, bake the cookies for the shortest amount of time and take them out while they still look just a tad underdone.
 Keep in mind, they will continue to bake after they’ve been pulled from the oven.
 Be sure to remove them to a cooling rack after 3-5 minutes.